2009 Kansas City Chiefs season: Cassel/Vrabel trade

 On the first day of free agency (February 27), the Chiefs acquired linebacker Mike Vrabel from the Patriots for an undisclosed draft pick.
 The Boston Globe speculated that it would be part of a bigger trade involving quarterback Matt Cassel.
-The next day, the Chiefs confirmed the acquisition of both Vrabel and Cassel from New England in exchange for their second-round draft selection in the 2009 NFL Draft (#34 overall).
+The next day, the Chiefs confirmed the acquisition of both Vrabel and Cassel from New England in exchange for their second-round draft selection in the 2009 NFL draft (#34 overall).

 Reactions to the trade were mixed and it was called "monumentally lopsided" with the Chiefs "clearly (getting) the better end of the deal."
 Don Banks of Sports Illustrated called the Chiefs the "big winners" of the first weekend of NFL free agency and the Patriots' compensation "laughably low", but the best they could get in return.
 The trade was done mainly because the Patriots could not keep two quarterbacks on their roster that took up $29.2 million of salary cap space, so it was not a matter of if the Patriots would trade Cassel, but when.
 The Patriots also had Tom Brady under contract, who was recovering from a knee-injury suffered in a 2008 game against the Chiefs.

 On July 15 the Chiefs signed Cassel to six-year contract extension worth a total of $63 million.

 Free agency

-2009 NFL Draft
+Draft

-The Chiefs selected third overall in the 2009 NFL Draft.
+The Chiefs selected third overall in the 2009 NFL draft.
 After selecting a league-high 13 players in the 2008 Draft, the Chiefs were scheduled to make their standard seven selections pending trades prior to trading away their second-round draft pick to New England for Matt Cassel and Mike Vrabel, leaving them with just six choices.
-The Chiefs were later awarded the 256th and final selection in the 2009 NFL Draft, making them effectively choose "Mr. Irrelevant."
-The player chosen was K Ryan Succop, who was the Chiefs' first "Mr. Irrelevant" since the 1970 NFL Draft when DB Rayford Jenkins was chosen by the team from Alcorn A&M.
+The Chiefs were later awarded the 256th and final selection in the 2009 NFL draft, making them effectively choose "Mr. Irrelevant."
+The player chosen was K Ryan Succop, who was the Chiefs' first "Mr. Irrelevant" since the 1970 NFL draft when DB Rayford Jenkins was chosen by the team from Alcorn A&M.

 The Chiefs selected defensive end Tyson Jackson third overall.
 Jackson was the third consecutive first-round pick by the Chiefs to have played collegiately for the LSU Tigers.
 All terms of the contracts for the 2009 draft picks were undisclosed, but ESPN reported that Jackson signed a five-year contract worth $57 million, with $31 million guaranteed.